influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowStatus.md

 withHoldingMixin(holding)
 ```

-Holding stores the list of resource acquired synchronization lock for workflows.
+"Holding stores the list of resource acquired synchronization lock for workflows."

 **Note:** This function appends passed data to existing values